Peridot Augusts Beautiful Birthstone

 Peridot is famous for its characteristic and vibrant green colour.
 It is similarly well known for being the gem stone associated with the month of August.
-Where peridot comes from, how it came to represent the month of august and much of Peridots lore is far less known of though.
-So, this being Peridots month, we thought wed shed a little light on the mythology and origins off this little gem of a stone.
+Where peridot comes from, how it came to represent the month of august and much of Peridots lore is far less well known.
+So, this being Peridots month, we thought wed shed a little light on the mythology and origins of this little gem of a stone.

 Peridot Lore and Mythology